andig/carddav2fb/README.md

     ./carddav2fb run -h

-### Upload contact pictures

-Uploading can also be included in uploading phonebook:

-    ./carddav2fb run -i

-#### Settings
+#### Preconditions

   * memory (USB stick) is indexed [Heimnetz -> Speicher (NAS) -> Speicher an der FRITZ!Box]
   * ftp access is active [Heimnetz -> Speicher (NAS) -> Heimnetzfreigabe]

-#### Preconditions

-  * requires FRITZ!Fon C4 or C5 handhelds
   * you use an standalone user (NOT! dslf-config) which has explicit permissions for FRITZ!Box settings, access to NAS content and read/write permission to all available memory [System -> FRITZ!Box-Benutzer -> [user] -> Berechtigungen]

 <img align="right" src="assets/fritzfon.png"/>

 ### Upload Fritz!FON background image

-The background image will be uploaded during

-    ./carddav2fb run

-Alternativly using the `background-image` command it is possible to upload only the background image to FRITZ!Fon (nothing else!)
+Using the `background-image` command it is possible to upload the quickdial numbers as background image to FRITZ!Fon (nothing else!)

     ./carddav2fb background-image

-#### Settings

-  * FRITZ!Fon: Einstellungen -> Anzeige -> Startbildschirme -> Klassisch -> Optionen -> Hintergrundbild
+Uploading can also be included in uploading phonebook:

+    ./carddav2fb run -i

 #### Preconditions

   * requires FRITZ!Fon C4 or C5 handhelds
-  * quickdial numbers are set between 1 to 9
+  * settings in FRITZ!Fon: Einstellungen -> Anzeige -> Startbildschirme -> Klassisch -> Optionen -> Hintergrundbild
   * assignment is made via the internal number(s) of the handheld(s) in the 'fritzfons'-array in config.php
   * internal number have to be between '610' and '615', no '**'-prefix